Emory and Henry Wasps

-The Emory & Henry Wasps (also E&H Wasps) are the athletic teams that represent Emory & Henry College, located in Emory, Virginia, in NCAA Division II intercollegiate sports.
+The Emory & Henry Wasps, also known as E&H Wasps, are the athletic teams that represent Emory & Henry University, located in Emory, Virginia, in NCAA Division II intercollegiate sports.
 The Wasps will compete as members of the South Atlantic Conference as they plan to start playing a full SAC schedule in 2022–23.
 Altogether, Emory & Henry sponsors 26 sports: 11 men's teams, 11 women's teams, and 4 co-ed teams.
 Emory & Henry previously competed as members of the Old Dominion Athletic Conference (ODAC) of NCAA Division III from 1976–77 to 2020–21.

+Emory and Henry adopted the Wasps nickname in 1921.
+The school's athletic teams has previously been called the Wildcats, Jackrabbits, and Whitetoppers.